top of page

 Come to the museum to see the work of Vermont's granite sculptors and learn about the different ethnic groups that came to Barre to work in the granite industry.
 Besides exploring the museum's exhibits, try creating your own sculpture in clay, foam blocks, and PVC pipe; design your own monument or machine; try the climbing wall or pedal cars; or play an outdoor game (horseshoes, bocce, bolo palma, croquet, or cornhole).

-Lenny's Outlet, 54 North Main Street Barre, VT 05641 | 802-476-9107
+Lenny's Outlet, 54 North Main Street, Barre | 802-476-9107

 11:30AM-12:30PM: Wildlife Encounters